kgateway-dev/kgateway/docs/content/operations/upgrading/canary.md

 ## Roll back a canary upgrade {#rollback}

-As you test your environment with the new version of Gloo Edge, you might need to roll back to the previous version.
+As you test your environment with the new version of Gloo Gateway, you might need to roll back to the previous version.
 You can follow a canary model for the rollback.

 1. Set the previous version that you want to roll back to as an environment variable.
    ```shell
    export ROLLBACK_VERSION=<version>
    ```
-2. If you already removed the previous version of Gloo from your cluster, re-install Gloo Edge.
+2. If you already removed the previous version of Gloo from your cluster, re-install Gloo Gateway.
-   1. Update and pull the Gloo Edge Helm chart for the target version.
-The Helm charts vary depending on the Gloo Edge installation option.
+   1. Update and pull the Gloo Gateway Helm chart for the target version.
+The Helm charts vary depending on the Gloo Gateway installation option.
       {{< tabs >}}
 {{< tab name="Open Source" codelang="shell" >}}
 helm repo update